 And five more

 7. Beware the cheeseboard – the chances of one wine matching the whole range of cheeses on offer is nil.
-A cheeseboard is good for quiet experimentation, but one of the best ideas is to choose just one great cheese and then match to that.
+A cheeseboard is good for quiet experimentation, but one of the best ideas is choosing just one great cheese and then matching it.

-9. In a restaurant, if you have chosen a white wine for the starter then keep a glass of it back for the cheese, it’s likely to work better than saving some of the red from the main course.
+9. In a restaurant, if you have chosen a white wine for the starter, keep a glass of it back for the cheese; it’s likely to work better than saving some of the red from the main course.